Freekeh: History

-In his 1865 book The Land of Israel: A Journal of Travels in Palestine, British clergyman and scholar Henry Baker Tristram documented the preparation of freekeh near the Sea of Galilee:Many fires were lighted on the shingle by the shores of the lake … A few sheaves of wheat had been brought down from the fields above; these were tossed on the fire, and as soon as the straw was consumed, the charred heads were dexterously swept from the embers onto a cloak spread on the ground.
+In his 1865 book The Land of Israel: A Journal of Travels in Palestine, British clergyman and scholar Henry Baker Tristram documented the preparation of freekeh near the Sea of Galilee:Many fires were lighted on the shingle by the shores of the lake, fed by the clumps of papyrus roots torn up and washed ashore; and groups of Arabs who had laid aside their sickles, for the evening sun was setting, were clustered around them.
+We watched with interest the preparation of their evening meal.
+A few sheaves of wheat had been brought down from the fields above; these were tossed on the fire, and as soon as the straw was consumed, the charred heads were dexterously swept from the embers onto a cloak spread on the ground.
 The women of the party then beat the ears and tossed them into the air until they were thoroughly winnowed, when the wheat was eaten without further preparation ... the green ears had become half-charred by the roasting, and there was a pleasant mingling of milky wheat and a fresh crust flavour, as we chewed the parched corn.
 We were delighted to have seen the preparation, and to have partaken parched corn, so often mentioned in the Old Testament Scriptures.

+Freekeh is harvested in Palestine in the late spring, sometimes early summer, when the wheat berries of durum are still green, and just before they become golden and dry, during a phase in their growth that only lasts about one to weeks.
+Wheat has long been a staple of fellahin and bedouin diets, along with wild foraged greens, with the consumption of meat generally reserved only for special occasions.
+It is not clear when or how the practice of producing freekeh began exactly, though local lore provides various explanations.
+One theory attributes it to accidental discovery following the burning of a village's wheat storage silos; another to a deliberate practice to harvest part of the wheat crop early, to have some insurance against drought or locusts spoiling the crop.

+The texture of freekeh in cooking varies; if consumed immediately after roasting when they still retain some of their water content, there is a unique chewiness in the grains, absent from those left to dry out further for storage.